owntone/owntone-server/README.md

 When using ALSA, the server will try to syncronize playback with AirPlay.
 You can adjust the syncronization in the config file.

+For most setups the default values in the config file should work.
+If they don't, there is help here: [README_ALSA.md](https://github.com/ejurgensen/forked-daapd/blob/master/README_ALSA.md)

 ## Local audio, Bluetooth and more through Pulseaudio